funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 ## Speaking to the blockchain (web3/etherjs)

 Now you have the wallet all hooked up you can start speaking to the blockchain.
-Most developers use `web3` and `etherjs` to interact with the blockchain, the SDK exposed our own [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible ethereum provider.
+Most developers use `web3` and `etherjs` to interact with the blockchain, the SDK exposes our own [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible ethereum provider.

-This lives:

 ```js
 // provider lives here in the FunFair Wallet SDK object